-In [38], we review several formulations of the discrete frictional contact problem that arises in space and time discretized mechanical systems with unilateral contact and three-dimensional Coulomb's friction.
+In [35], we review several formulations of the discrete frictional contact problem that arises in space and time discretized mechanical systems with unilateral contact and three-dimensional Coulomb's friction.
 Most of these formulations are well-known concepts in the optimization community, or more generally, in the mathematical programming community.
 To cite a few, the discrete frictional contact problem can be formulated as variational inequalities, generalized or semi-smooth equations, second-order cone complementarity problems, or as optimization problems such as quadratic programming problems over second-order cones.
 Thanks to these multiple formulations, various numerical methods emerge naturally for solving the problem.
 We review the main numerical techniques that are well-known in the literature and we also propose new applications of methods such as the fixed point and extra-gradient methods with self-adaptive step rules for variational inequalities or the proximal point algorithm for generalized equations.
 All these numerical techniques are compared over a large set of test examples using performance profiles.
 One of the main conclusion is that there is no universal solver.
 Nevertheless, we are able to give some hints to choose a solver with respect to the main characteristics of the set of tests.

 Recently, new developments have been carried out on applications of well-known numerical methods in optimization.
 With the visit of Paul Armand, Université de Limoges, we co-supervise a M2 internship, Maksym Shpakovych on the application of interior point methods for quadratic problem with second-order cone constraints.
-The results are encouraging [91],[83], [27].
-A first publicawiton on rolling friction has been published [17] and another publication [18] is under review.
+The results are encouraging [86],[78], [79].
+A first publication on rolling friction has been published [32] and another publication [3] in Optimization Methods ans Software.